AdaCore/spark2014/docs/lrm/source/packages.rst

   * Effective_Reads - every read of the external state is significant.

-These properties may be specified for a Volatile variable as Boolean aspects or as external properties of an external state abstraction.
+These properties may be specified for an effectively volatile object as Boolean aspects or as external properties of an external state abstraction.

 .. centered:: **Legality Rules**